 If you have unwanted items in your home, turn them into cash and use that money to pay off your debts.

 List your items on selling sites such as Facebook Marketplace or eBay.
+This is an easy way to manage your debt.

 5. Cancel Your Subscriptions